Rushan Abbas: Early life

-Born in Ürümqi in 1967, Abbas attended the Experiential High School (Ürümqi Number 17th High school) and graduated in 1984.
+Born in Ürümqi in 1967, Abbas attended the Experiential High School (Ürümqi 17th High school) and graduated in 1984.
 She then continued her studies and attended Xinjiang University from 1984 until 1988 and majored in Biology.
 During her time at university, Abbas was one of the co-organizers of the pro-democracy rallies and demonstrations in 1985 and 1988, which protested China's policies in Xinjiang Uyghur Autonomous Region.

 In 1989, she came to the United States and attended Washington State University where she pursued studies in plant pathology.
 During Abbas' time in the United States, she became a U.S. citizen and remained within the Uyghur American community, continuing her advocacy work which she has been actively doing since 1985.
 Since her move to the U.S., she has been a vocal activist and advocates for the human rights of Uyghurs.
 According to Abbas, China punished her father, Abbas Borhan, an Uyghur scholar, academic writer and public figure, for this, retiring him at 59 and removing him as chairman of the Science and Technology Council of the Xinjiang Uyghur Autonomous Region.

 Shortly after the September 11 attacks, Abbas worked as a contractor for the U.S. military interpreting interrogations of Uyghur detainees at Guantanamo Bay through 2002.
 Since 2005, she has worked to help settle Uyghurs who were detained in Guantanamo Bay.